Apply for a Grant

 We are excited that you are thinking about submitting an application to CSF to fund your innovative idea.
 CSF awards two types of grants to fund initiatives that (i) take place in one or more of the six schools in the Chappaqua Central School District, (ii) during the school day, (iii) impacting a significant number of students and (iv) which are not able to be funded through the school district budget.
 If you are a member of the CCSD faculty or staff, a CCSD administrator or a Chappaqua parent or student who wants to partner with a teacher, we invite you to request funding for your idea by following the applicable grant application process outlined below.
 For help deciding whether you should use the traditional grant or the InstaGrant pathway, please contact the Grants Committee at email@example.com.

 The CSF InstaGrant program is used to fund initiatives in Chappaqua schools and classrooms through grants amounting to $2500 or less.
 The InstaGrant process is open throughout the school year, employs a faster review process and allows for grants to impact students during the school year.
-To assist applicants in their planning process, the timeline for review and approval of InstaGrants during the 2018-2019 school is available here: 20182019 InstaGrant Application Approval Timeline.
+To assist applicants in their planning process, the timeline for review and approval of InstaGrants during the 2019-2020 school can be found here: 2019 2020 InstaGrant Application Approval Timeline.
+Generally, expect a four to six week process from submission to approval depending on CSF Board meeting and Board of Education meeting dates.
 To learn more about the InstaGrant process, including eligibility requirements, please download the application form below.
 For questions, please email firstname.lastname@example.org.

 Traditional Grant Application